thehivecorporation/docker-commander/README.md

 ## Gin Gonic Server

-### etcd piece
+### Discovery clients

-Maintains state of the app and connected Swarm agents in cluster
+Maintains state of the app and connected Swarm agents in cluster.
+Currently there is implementation for ETCD and Consul and their hosts must be written in config/config.go file

+> NOTE: Consul client API needs hosts without 'http://' prefix as it already uses it

 * Watch 2 events:
   * New Agent in cluster: Emits `new-agent` event in server